 Start by lying on your back with your knees bent at 90 degrees and feet flat on the floor.
 Then, let your knees fall to the right and twist your truck to help your legs lower.
 Then, lift your knees back up and repeat on the other side.

-If you have trouble staying motivated, many stroke patients have found great success with gamified rehab equipment like Flint Rehab’s FitMi.
-It motivates users to achieve 23 times more repetition, on average, because it’s more engaging.
+If you have trouble staying motivated, many stroke patients have achieved great results with high-tech rehab exercise equipment like Flint Rehab’s FitMi.